Skip to main content

 10. Gambling is forbidden.

-12. Students are not allowed to congregate in the main building before school and should report to the quad or lunch area.
+12. Students are not allowed to congregate in the main building before school and should report to the quad, lunch area, or Library.
 After school dismissal, do not loiter in front of the school.
-If you stay after school you must be in the Library, on the after-school playground where there is supervision, or in the ELP/Tutoring program.
+If you stay after school you must be in the Library, on the after-school playground where there is supervision, or in the ELA or Math tutoring program.

-13. The following items are forbidden at school: Large chains, alcohol, tobacco, or prescription or over-the-counter drugs, pepper spray, tear gas, weapons, matches, lighters, explosive devices, shock pens, shock gum, laser devises, spray paint containers, Sharpies and other marking devices.
+13. The following items are forbidden at school: Large chains, alcohol, tobacco, vaping devices, prescription or over-the-counter drugs, gum, pepper spray, tear gas, stink "bombs," weapons, box cutters, matches, lighters, explosive devices, shock pens, laser devices, spray paint containers, Sharpies and other permanent marking tools or devices.

-14. Personal selling of food or candy is prohibited at school.
+14. Personal selling of food, candy, drinks, or other items is prohibited at school.

 Student Dress Code